MaxFour/Music-Player/docs/ISSUE_TEMPLATE.md

 ### Actual behaviour
-- Tell us what happens
+- Tell me what happens

 ### Expected behaviour
-- Tell us what should happen
+- Tell me what should happen

 ### Steps to reproduce
 1.